karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** The base url, where Karma runs.

-All the Karma's urls get prefixed with the `urlRoot`.
+All of Karma's urls get prefixed with the `urlRoot`.
 This is helpful when using proxies, as sometimes you might want to proxy a url that is already taken by Karma.